Detecting Hidden Webcams with Delay-Tolerant Similarity of Simultaneous Observation: Background

 \section{Background}

 Our preliminary work \cite{lagesse_detecting_2018} was the first known research to demonstrate that it is feasible to detect hidden cameras that are streaming video of a user by causing a change in the physical environment and comparing the bandwidth usage of the devices that could potentially be recording the user.
+In this work, the flash on a mobile phone was used to illuminate the room, thus changing the pixels recorded by a hidden camera.
+This would cause a spike in bandwidth usage.
+The mobile phone uses a network card set to promiscuous mode to capture the traffic and then calculates the correlation coefficient between a vector of byte counts per time step and a vector of when the phone was flashing or not.
 Liu et al. \cite{liu_detecting_2018} and Cheng et al. \cite{cheng_dewicam:_2018} published similar research shortly after that also used probes to detect hidden Wi-Fi cameras.
 Unfortunately, the techniques described in this work require a disturbance in the environment to operate such as rapidly flashing the flash LED on the mobile phone.
 This is generally not an activity that a user would want to perform during a meeting.
 Furthermore, the techniques described in these papers became increasingly ineffective in larger spaces, so it is not suitable for detecting cameras in outdoor areas or large open spaces such as shopping malls.

 The reason these techniques work is due to the inter-frame video compression algorithms commonly used by Wi-Fi cameras, mobile phones, and video streaming applications.
 The most common modern compression algorithm used by Wi-Fi cameras, H.264, was first introduced in \cite{h.264}.
 One of the improvements of the H.264(MPEG-4 Part 10) is the ability to reduce the size of a video file, which requires less network bandwidth and storage space.
 The H.264 achieved this by removing unnecessary information, specifically, the unchanged pixels between frames.
 Instead, the algorithm only encodes the changing pixels with respect to reference frames.
 Thus, more movements occurring in the environment forced the Wi-Fi camera and the mobile phone to generate more data in network traffic and video frames.
 Our system is not exclusive to H.264 and should work with any compression technique where the size of encoding at a given time is a function of the scene it is observing.